Schossi/CityBuilderWeb/_pages/manual/howto/custom.md

 In this section i will walk you through creating a custom system in CCBK.
 The system itself is not especially useful but it contains implementations of all the most important parts of the framework.

-A __completed playable__ version can be found in the Custom folder of the CityBuilderManual project within the CCBK asset.
+A __completed, playable__ version can be found in the Custom folder of the CityBuilderManual project within the CCBK asset.

 ## Building Component